The Early Years!

 In 2006 we played our first celebrity wedding for Big Brother’s Chantelle & Preston.
 They may be distant tabloid memories now, but it was a pretty big deal at the time and we were included in the coverage for OK!
 Magazine, as well as the book.
 Further high-profile weddings followed, including one playing alongside singer Duffy for a Russian oligarch on the Italian Amalfi Coast, the wedding of photographic legend Rankin and the wedding for Nick Mason’s (legendary drummer of Pink Floyd) daughter.
 This included a priceless moment with Nick Mason playing a cover version of Sister Sledge’s “We Are Family”.

 Matt Maurice Event Music

 Matt Maurice Event Music’s growth has been organic and steady with the last two years being our busiest ever.
-We now specialize in high-end weddings and parties, offering DJs either with equipment or on a DJ only basis.
+We now specialize in high-end weddings and parties, offering wedding DJs in London either with equipment or on a DJ only basis.
 The wedding industry is huge for us and we invest a lot of time and money on marketing our business in the relevant niches to keep our name at the top of the industry across the South East.

 My wife Lotte and I run the company, with Lotte’s previous senior management experience with a large retail company being invaluable in both looking after our client base and helping to select our team of DJs.
 Lotte also has a great eye for detail in selecting the DJs and this comes across well in the image we strive to create.
 As a company, we look for DJs with something different to offer, with a speciality in a genre other than dance music always a bonus.
 We’ll always put forward the most suitable DJ for the party or event rather than just who may be available with us keen to take on new emerging DJ talent to push to the forefront of the business.